johangithub/AFMAN11-217v1/chp15.md

 15.1.2.
 The Continuum of Safety.
 Even more so than in the United States, international flying requires good judgment on the part of the pilot.
 The Air Force expects and encourages you to apply it.
 No book of hard and fast rules could ever hope to cover all the various situations you may encounter everywhere in the world.
 The global mission of the USAF means that you may well be required to operate in countries without a well developed aviation system, or into airfields where the ICAO rules have been ignored, replaced or poorly applied.
 The PIC must necessarily be the final judge of what is safe and prudent for any given mission on any given day.
 A thorough review of all flight planning documents prior to departure is critical.

 15.1.2.1.
 While English is the standard language of aviation, in many parts of the world you will hear native languages being spoken over ATC frequencies.
-Knowing, and using, standard terms from FLIP GP, AIM, the ICAO nation‘s AIP, and the Pilot-Controller glossary reduces the chance of misinterpreting a clearance or misunderstanding information from controllers with heavy accents.
+Knowing, and using, standard terms from FLIP GP, AIM, the ICAO nation's AIP, and the Pilot-Controller glossary reduces the chance of misinterpreting a clearance or misunderstanding information from controllers with heavy accents.
 At all times, and especially when working with ATC controllers whose native language is not English, USAF pilots shall use standard aviation terminology and phraseology.
 USAF pilots are required to clarify with ATC any clearance that is not completely understood.

 15.1.2.2.
 While most terminology has been standardized between the FAA and ICAO, there are minor differences that should be known to aircrews.
 Five of the most common verbiage differences include: